t00/Dapper.SqlGenerator/Dapper.SqlGenerator.Async/README.md

     20200101-init-database.sql
     20200101-init-database.sqliteconnection

- - on SqliteConnection .sqliteconnection will execute first and .sql second, both in a same transaction
+ - on SqliteConnection .sqliteconnection will execute first and .sql second, both in the same transaction
- - on any other connectionn, only .sql will execute
+ - on any other connection type only .sql will execute
- - only one migration '20200101-init-database' will be added to the database when migration completed successfully
+ - only one migration '20200101-init-database' will be added to the database when migration finished successfully

 Example to prepare a database migration from scripts embedded as resources in MigrationResources namespace, for Sqlite: